mozilla-services/tecken/docs/dev.rst

 Dev is at: https://symbols.dev.mozaws.net

-Dev deploys every time someone lands something in the master branch.
+Dev deploys every time someone lands something in the main branch.

 Stage